-Lexia®, a Cambium Learning Group company, is a leader in science of reading-based solutions.
-For 40 years, the company has focused on pre-K-12 literacy and today provides solutions for every student and educator.
-With a complete offering of professional learning, curriculum, and embedded assessment, Lexia helps more learners read, write, and speak with confidence.
+Lexia is the Structured Literacy expert.
+For more than 35 years, the company has focused solely on literacy, and today provides a full spectrum of solutions for both students and teachers.
+With robust offerings for differentiated instruction, personalized learning, assessment, and professional learning, Lexia helps more learners read, write, and speak with confidence.